DominusUrsus/WFMHelper/readme.md

 Dependencies:
 pandas (pip install pandas)

-Input file should be a
+Input file should be a csv file.
 To use: run "python3 main.py <path to file>" within wfmhelper directory.